skeeto/scratch/pbmview/README.md

 reporting errors — until the image file is updated with useful image contents.
 Only displays one image at a time and cannot navigate an image gallery.

+## Usage

+Pass the image path as an argument, or supply no arguments and instead use drag-and-drop.
+This interface works well as a file association for Netpbm file extensions.

+Automatic reload is particularly useful when writing programs that output Netpbm images.
+For example, when developing a program that outputs Netpbm on standard output, in GDB use `run` like so:

+    gdb> run >output.ppm

+Then open `output.ppm` in `pbmview` and leave it open.
+Each time you run the program (`r`), the viewer will automatically display the new image.
+The viewer will actively watch for the image file to be created if it does not yet exist.

 ## Build